Bridal Shower Brunch Ideas That Go Beyond Mimosas

 Pretty in Pink

 In a similar vein, choosing colorful attire can also help elevate your brunch shower.
 While white is always timeless, this bride-to-be's striking pink frock was eye-catching and celebratory.

 A simple menu item that's sure to be a crowd pleaser?
 Fresh berries.
 Delicious all on their own, consider serving up a big platter of strawberries, like Halfway Wholeistic did here, for attendees to munch on.
-Or take things one step further and add some whipped cream as a sweat topping.
+Or take things one step further and add some whipped cream as a sweet topping.

 Berries and Cream